smattymatty/mathew-storm-site/philo_content/book/Chapter 3 - The Palace Games.md

 Soon, it would feed again.

-And Theron, in his brutal ignorance, would probably provide the next meal.
+And Theron, in his brutal ignorance, would eventually become it's meal.